Best Sleep Schedule for Night Shift Workers: A Practical Guide

 Make it quiet: Daytime noise is your enemy.
 Traffic, deliveries, neighbors, and family activity all happen while you're trying to sleep.

 Use a white noise machine or sound machine to create consistent background noise that masks sudden sounds.
 The Hush+ Sound Machine works well for this.
-Pair it with comfortable silicone earplugs for maximum silence.

 4. Establish a "Wind-Down" Routine